HangfireIO/Hangfire/docs/tutorials/highlight.rst

    They will be simple aborted on application shutdown, and can be aborted even if the ``IRegisteredObject`` interface is being used due to time out.

 Too many questions?
-Relax, you can use `HangFire <http://hangfire.io>`_.
+Relax, you can use `Hangfire <http://hangfire.io>`_.
 It is based on *persistent queues* to survive on application restarts, uses *reliable fetching* to handle unexpected thread aborts and contains *coordination logic* to allow multiple worker threads.
 And it is simple enough to use it.

 .. note::

-   **YOU CAN** process your long-running jobs with HangFire inside ASP.NET application – aborted jobs will be restarted automatically.
+   **YOU CAN** process your long-running jobs with Hangfire inside ASP.NET application – aborted jobs will be restarted automatically.

-Installing HangFire
+Installing Hangfire
 ^^^^^^^^^^^^^^^^^^^^

-To install HangFire, run the following command in the Package Manager Console window:
+To install Hangfire, run the following command in the Package Manager Console window:

 .. code-block:: powershell

-   Install-Package HangFire
+   Install-Package Hangfire

-After the package installed, open the ``App_Start/HangFireConfig.cs`` file to change the database connection string:
+After the package installed, add or update the OWIN Startup class as :doc:`written here <../users-guide/getting-started/owin-bootstrap>` with the following lines of code.

 .. code-block:: c#

-   JobStorage.Current = new SqlServerStorage(System.Configuration.ConfigurationManager
-       .ConnectionStrings["HighlighterDb"]
-       .ConnectionString);
+   public void Configure(IAppBuilder app)
+   {
+       app.UseHangfire(config =>
+       {
+           config.UseSqlServerStorage("HighlighterDb");
+           config.UseServer();
+       });
+   }

 That's all.
 All database tables will be created automatically on first start-up.